 Uncover smart delegation hacks that give you balance at work with your employees

-What is the importance of span of control in organisational structure?
+What is the importance of span of control in organizational structure?

 Span of control is essential in organizational structure as it defines the number of subordinates a manager can effectively supervise.
 A wider span of control can increase efficiency, reduce costs, and foster faster decision-making.
 In comparison, a narrower span of control can provide greater oversight and control over individual tasks but may lead to micromanagement and inefficiencies.